:: UT Professor Uses the Latest Research & Technology to Engage Students Online

 Research plays a huge part in PSY 301 and also in Gosling’s own eclectic lab.
 In 2009 he wrote the NPR-featured book “Snoop,” an accessible and fascinating take on what possessions say about a person’s personality and how individuals frame themselves in the spaces they choose—blank walls or family photos, cluttered or clean?
 To get the basis for the book, he explored and studied the homes of volunteers with surprising results.
 The research continues and Gosling hopes to follow up “Snoop” with a second book expanding the idea he calls “the psychology of space.”

 Even before he snooped around people’s rooms, he studied other interesting groups for examples of personality: explosive detection dogs, hyenas, chimpanzees, and squid.
 This comprehensive take on the world around him is echoed in the content of PSY 301, as each class opens with a segment called “Psychology in the News.”
 Gosling wants his students to learn inside and outside of class by seeing the science behind every decision and headline.

 PSY 301 is an innovative online course with a cutting-edge format available to non-UT students through University Extension.
 Students working toward a college degree can register for transferable credit, while those interested in just being part of something extraordinary can register as “auditors,” with no academic credit.
 Don’t miss out on this opportunity!

-The deadline to register to receive credit was 3 p.m. on Tuesday, September 3.
-You can still register to audit the course, for no credit.
+The deadline to register to receive credit was 3 p.m. on Tuesday, September 3, 2013.